williamhatcher/blog/_posts/introduction.md

 # Purpose & Background

-People have suggested I start documenting my exploits and technical ~~cludges~~ feats for several years.
+People have suggested I start documenting my exploits and technical ~~kludges~~ feats for several years.
 I don't like the idea of sitting down to write - whether it's technical documentation, journaling thoughts, or even class notes - so I put off detailing the fun and exciting things in writing which leads to details being forgotten and stories being lost.

 There have been a few adventures my friends and I have done this year that I actually want people to know about.
 Let us, dear reader, embark on an adventure and journey of our own: experiencing William's writing and hopeful improvement.